Infineon/mtb-example-ml-deepcraft-streaming-protocol/README.md

  ------- | ---------------------
  1.0.0   | New code example
  1.1.0   | Added support for data collection using magnetometer, pressure, and radar sensors <br> Added support for SHIELD_XENSIV_A
+ 1.2.0   | Added support for data collection for gyroscope
 <br>